AdobeDocs/deliverability-learn.en/help/additional-resources/csr-ssl-certificate-request.md

 >[!CAUTION]
 >
->Adobe will only support up to 2048 bit certificates.
-4096 bit certificates are not yet supported.
+>Adobe will only support up to 2048-bit certificates.
+4096-bit certificates are not yet supported.